-April 28, 2018 - Robert C Byrd Health Sciences Center North, Room 2940 A and B - Morgantown, WV
+November 2, 2019 - Health Sciences Center, Room 2940 B - West Virginia University - Morgantown, WV

-Each seminar is limited to a maximum of 60 people.
+The program is limited to a maximum of 60 people.
 Registrations will be taken on a first-come, first-served basis.
-Registration is required at least seven days prior to each program.
+Registration is required at least seven days prior to the program.